Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 - Jordan – From a vocational diploma in technical drafting to a master’s degree in biology

-- Justine – From marketing to production: a specialization in oenology
+- Justine – From Marketing to Production: A Specialization in Oenology

 FROM ELEMENTARY SCHOOL TEACHER TO NUCLEAR SAFETY ENGINEER

-The story of Coralie Yepes Bernabeu, 34
+A story from Coralie Yepes Bernabeu, 34

 Education and Career History

-A need for change
+A Need for Change

-During the COVID-19 crisis, Coralie worked up to 90 hours a week: evenings, weekends, holidays, and during school breaks… The idea of a career change began to take shape as a way to restore a balance between her personal and professional lives.
+During the COVID-19 crisis, Coralie worked up to 90 hours a week: evenings, weekends, holidays, and school breaks… The idea of a career change began to take shape as a way to restore a balance between her personal and professional lives.

 "I needed a change of scenery and some new challenges."